 - The artists who upload to Shutterstock are in no way forced to sign the terms and agreements.
 I sell my photos through Getty Images who sells them for up to 700 euros a piece of which I receive perhaps 10%.
 But without Getty the photo would never have been sold at all because I hate selling stuff.
 So it's a great way to have someone else take care of everything for me and all I do is upload images I took just as a hobby (so no extra work) and receive some money to my paypal from time to time.

-- Ultimately, both stock books and single artist books contribute to the vast selection of books out there, so that everyone can find their favourites - For example, in this book I really love the square size and that each page is neatly framed in a small pattern.
-I love, love, love framed pages!
+- Ultimately, both stock books and single artist books contribute to the vast selection of books out there, so that everyone can find their favourites - For example, in this book I really love the square size and that each

 Having stock books as well as single artist books on the market also enables more people than just the most noted artists to benefit from this huge new market of adult colouring.